 Since 2005, non-employee directors have had the option of taking Board and committee retainers and fees (but not expenses) in the form of restricted stock, pursuant to the terms of our 2005 Long Term Incentive Plan.
-An election to take retainers and fees in the form of cash or stock is made by directors prior to the beginning of the subject fiscal year (and if no election is made, retainers and fees will be paid in cash).
+An election to take retainers and fees in the form of cash or stock is made by directors prior to the beginning of the subject fiscal year (and if no election is made, retainers and fees are paid in cash).
 Directors taking retainers and fees in the form of restricted stock receive a stock award for service during a quarter on or about the first business day of the next quarter in an amount equal to 125% of the cash equivalent of his or her retainers and fees, with the number of shares determined by the closing stock price on the last trading day of the fiscal quarter for which the retainers and fees were earned.
 These awards fully vest two years after the first day of the year in which the grant is made.
 Messrs.
-Lovoi and Rask elected to take Board and committee retainers and fees earned in 2019 in the form of restricted stock.
+Gatti, Lovoi and Rask elected to take retainers and fees earned in 2020 in the form of restricted stock.
 Messrs.
-Gatti.
-Lovoi and Rask have elected to take Board and committee retainers and fees in the form of restricted stock for 2020.
+Gatti and Rask have elected to take retainers and fees in the form of restricted stock for 2021.

 Upon joining the Board and on the date of each regularly scheduled December Board meeting thereafter, a director receives a grant of restricted stock.
-These grants are made pursuant to the terms of the 2005 Long Term Incentive Plan.
-Since 2012 and prior to the 2017 awards, these awards vested ratably over three years.
-For 2015 and 2016 the annual equity grant had a value of \$175,000, which represented a reduction in value from prior years' grants of \$200,000 to reflect the smaller relative size of Helix in terms of revenue and market capitalization.
-At its December 2016 meeting the Compensation Committee determined that for 2017 and thereafter until changed, the annual equity grant's value would be further reduced by \$25,000 (to \$150,000) and would have a vesting term of one year to align more closely with how our benchmarking peer group compensates independent directors.
-The annual equity grant for 2019 was on the same terms and in the same amount as 2018 and 2017.
+These grants are made pursuant to the terms of our 2005 Long Term Incentive Plan.
+At its December 2016 meeting the Compensation Committee determined that for 2017 and thereafter until changed, the annual equity grant's value would be reduced by \$25,000 (to \$150,000) and would have a vesting term of one year to align more closely with how other members of our benchmarking peer group compensate independent directors.
+The annual equity grant for 2020 was on the same terms and in the same amount as grants from 2017 through 2019.
 All grants are subject to immediate vesting on the occurrence of a Change in Control (as defined in the 2005 Long Term Incentive Plan).
 The grant of stock options is not currently an element of director compensation.